Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Egocentric-network randomized trials

 If some alter--ego or ego--ego edges are missing in the observed network $\widetilde{\bA}$, both estimators \eqref{eq:IE_naive_HT} and \eqref{eq:DE_naive_HT} might be biased. \begin{proposition} Under ENRT design and Assumptions~\ref{ass:bernoulli_design}--\ref{ass:consis},

-where $\pi_i^a = \Pr(F_i=1\mid i\in \cR_a)$ and $\pi_i^e = \Pr(F_i=1 \mid i \in \cR_e)$ are the probabilities that an alter and ego, respectively, are exposed to at least one treated neighbor in the population network $\bA$. \end{proposition} When an alter is connected only to its own ego, then $\pi_i^a=p_z$, and $\widehat{IE}$ is an unbiased estimator of $IE$.
-Otherwise, whenever an alter is connected to more than one ego in the population network, $\pi_i^a > p_z$, and the indirect effect estimator \eqref{eq:IE_naive_HT} based on the observed exposures is biased.
+where $\pi_i^a = \Pr(F_i=1\mid i\in \cR_a)$ and $\pi_i^e = \Pr(F_i=1 \mid i \in \cR_e)$ are the probabilities that an alter and an ego, respectively, are exposed to at least one treated neighbor in the population network $\bA$. \end{proposition} When all alters are connected only to their own ego, then $\pi_i^a=p_z$ for all $i\in \cR_a$, and $\widehat{IE}$ is an unbiased estimator of $IE$.
+Otherwise, whenever some alters are connected to more than one ego in the population network, $\pi_i^a > p_z$, and the indirect effect estimator \eqref{eq:IE_naive_HT} based on the observed exposures can be biased.
 The magnitude of the bias depends on the number of egos each alter is connected to in the population network.
 That is, the more egos an alter is connected to, the larger the gap between $\pi_i^a$ and $p_z$, and hence the larger the bias.
-In addition, we show in Appendix~\ref{apdx_sec:proof} that under unit-level monotonicity (in either direction) of the potential outcomes $Y_i(0,1)$ and $Y_i(0,0)$, the naive indirect estimator $\widehat{IE}$ is biased towards the null of no indirect effect.
+In addition, we show in Appendix~\ref{apdx_subsec:direction_bias_to_null} that under unit-level monotonicity (in either direction) of the potential outcomes $Y_i(0,1)$ and $Y_i(0,0)$, the naive indirect estimator $\widehat{IE}$ is biased towards the null of no indirect effect.